Theories of Change in the Promotion of Health

 An Overview of Behaviour Change Theories & Strategies

 The reasons why people behaviour in certain ways are complex and multifaceted.
-The concept of a socio-ecological model (often traced back to the work of Uri Bronfenbrenner) is often used to illustrate the various layers of influence that exist in relation to conscious and non-conscious decision making.
+The concept of a socio-ecological model, with it's origins in Lewin (1951), Barker (1968) and then most often traced back to the work of Uri Bronfenbrenner, is often used as a starting point to illustrate the various layers of influence that exist in relation to conscious and non-conscious decision making (for more on the determinants of behaviour see this additional resource page).

 Glanz, K., Rimer, B. K., & Viswanath, K. (Eds.).
 (2015).
 Health behavior: Theory, research, and practice.
 John Wiley & Sons.
 [5th Ed full text]